 Depending on the ingredients used, there can be varying aromas and flavours.
 To narrow down the myriad choices, you can choose between vanilla, orange or cinnamon accompanied by cream, ice cream or honey and topped off with crushed pistachios, walnuts, almonds, hazelnuts or cashews or whatever the mood calls for.

 Living in a warmer climate by the sea, we prefer the luscious aromatic combination of cinnamon and orange flavoured loukoumades.
-A great friend of mine, who signs as “Radish” used to make this recipe, so I would like to thank her from the heart for sharing her loukoumades with orange and honey with us.
+A friend of mine, who signs as “Radish” used to make this recipe, so I would like to thank her from the heart for sharing her loukoumades with orange and honey with us.

 Orange-flavoured loukoumades – Greek honey balls